-FIRST, DO NO HARM – every decision you make has a positive or negative impact on the ecosystem that is your property, your neighbors’ properties, your local water supply, and your community at large.
+FIRST, DO NO HARM Every decision you make has an impact on the ecosystem that is your property, your neighbors’ properties, your local drinking water supply, your community and property values.

 ORGANIC PRACTICES BENEFIT YOU PERSONALLY, such as:

 - GREATER SAFETY for YOU, YOUR FAMILY and PETS Organic garden and landscape practices and products are generally regarded as safe for children, pets and the environment, when properly applied.
 Many conventional landscape treatments are chemicals that are derived from petroleum, and many are known or suspected hazards.

 - ROBUST LANDSCAPE SUSTAINABILITY Organic landscape and design practices will give your plants the best chance to thrive in your existing soil, sun, weather and other cultural conditions, with minimal inputs of time and other resources.

 - SAVE TIME and MONEY With proper plant selection and care, you can save time for other favorite activities, skip the expensive conventional fertilizers and lower your water bills.

 Additional benefits include:

 - HAVE A BETTER LAWN Your lawn is comprised of cool season turf grasses, which are plants after all, and they’ll be more robust with organic practices such as

 - greenscycling (leaving your grass clippings on the lawn, rather than bagging and removing them, when mowing;